Why is financial compliance important?

 Financial compliance and risk management has become the cornerstone of banks, financial institutions, and businesses.
 Although market players differ in the way they run, they have one thing in common: compliance.

-Those are present-day realities: any industry is virtually obsessed with compliance.
+Those are present-day realities: any industry’s obsession with compliance.
 That’s quite understandable.
-Every brand holder tries best to “save face” and keep things going.
+Therefore, every brand holder tries best to “save face” and keep things going.

 From time to time, some smaller banks and funding organizations try to avoid the costs associated with having a fully-featured compliance management system.
-The poor souls don’t seem to know that the cost of non-compliance far outweighs the cost of an in-house financial compliance mechanism.
+However, the poor souls don’t seem to know that the cost of non-compliance far outweighs the cost of an in-house financial compliance mechanism.

 Why financial compliance is a must for funding companies?

 The importance of financial compliance in the field of banking and payment processing is much bigger than in other industries.
 The reasons are:

 - Following the 2008 financial crisis, the government shows more interest in the activities of banks and financial institutions.
 The great men of state require ongoing statutory and regulatory compliance.
 As a result, every modern organization related to funding management and payment processing has to maintain a compliance management system to ensure the organization is up to date with regulatory requirements and “plays by the rules.”

 - If a bank or financial institution is caught violating regulations, it can be the beginning of the end.
 Humongous fines, a real opportunity to get cut off from SWIFT, temporary suspension, permanent closure or even legal action make a list of what can happen to lawbreakers in case of non-compliance.

 - Neglecting regulations will 100% affect the company’s brand reputation.
 Making matters worse, customers of funding companies are very sensitive to brand reputation.
 Well, of course, it’s a question of their financial future!
 In this regard, non-compliance can easily result in “brand power” weakening = decrease in customers.